 The island of Le Vignole is located about a mile east of mainland Venice, between the islands of Lido and Sant’Erasmo.
-The island is best known for its natural beauty.
+The island, which is divided into two parts by a canal, is best known for its natural beauty and its free roaming peacocks.

 Le Vignole Island Venice